 As I wandered and saw the challenges of travel in India first-hand, I realized why I wasn’t reacting to the typical culture shock triggers.
 I had, in fact, seen them before in other cities – they weren’t unique to Delhi at all.
 Are you ready for India?
 See how many of these challenges you know how to handle.

 One of the biggest eye-openers for travelers in the Third World is seeing poverty first-hand.
 While the number of people you may see on the street is greater in India, it is not the only country with poverty.
-Back home, I see folks begging with a cardboard sign every day.
+Even in my hometown – a small, fairly affluent Southern town – I see folks begging with a cardboard sign every day.
 Seeing extreme poverty in the close quarters of an Indian sidewalk is definitely a new perspective and should awaken your compassion.
 But if you don’t live with your head in the sand back home, there’s no need to lock yourself in your hotel room weeping crocodile tears over how you never knew people could live with so little.
 Poverty is not unique to India, and – as many travelers seem to forget – not everyone in India is impoverished!
 Delhi has just as many bright, educated, travel-loving people as anywhere else you’ve visited.

 Litter isn’t the only similarity between Athens and Delhi.
 Both cities have a number of stray dogs in the street.
 It can be hard for animal lovers to see dogs relegated to the streets, particularly when they’re visibly unhealthy with sores or missing legs.
 Generally, if you don’t bother them, they won’t bother you.
 And if you’ve been to Athens before, seeing lots of stray animals won’t be new to you.